oldnomad/picosocks5/README.md

 # License

-PicoSOCKS5 is licensed under GNU Generat Public License Version 3 (GPLv3).
+PicoSOCKS5 is licensed under GNU General Public License Version 3 (GPLv3).
 For full text of the license see file [LICENSE.txt](LICENSE.txt) in the root of the project.